Asghar Farhadi: 2011–2016: Breakthrough and acclaim

 After winning the Academy Award for the second time, Farhadi had a prepared statement read by Anousheh Ansari.
 "I'm sorry I'm not with you tonight", Farhadi's statement read.
-"My absence is out of respect for the people of my country and those of the other six nations who have been disrespected by the inhumane law that bans entry of immigrants to the U.S. Dividing the world into the us and our enemies categories creates fear, a deceitful justification for aggression and war.
-These wars prevent democracy and human rights in countries which themselves have been victims of aggression.
+"My absence is out of respect for the people of my country and those of the other six nations who have been disrespected by the inhumane law that bans entry of immigrants to the U.S. Dividing the world into us and our enemies categories creates fear, a deceitful justification for aggression and war.
+These wars prevent democracy and human rights in countries that have been victims of aggression.
 Filmmakers can turn their cameras to capture shared human qualities and break stereotypes of various nationalities and religions.
 They create empathy between us and others -- an empathy that we need today more than ever."
-Prior to the ceremony, all five directors nominated for foreign language film issued a joint statement, obtained by USA Today, that condemned "the climate of fanaticism and nationalism" in the United States, among other countries.
+Before the ceremony, all five directors nominated for foreign language film issued a joint statement, obtained by USA Today, that condemned "the climate of fanaticism and nationalism" in the United States, among other countries.
 The directors – Farhadi, Maren Ade (Toni Erdmann), Hannes Holm (A Man Called Ove), Martin Zandvliet (Land of Mine) and Bentley Dean and Martin Butler (Tanna) – said that no matter which film wins, the Oscar is dedicated to "all the people, artists, journalists and activists who are working to foster unity and understanding, and who uphold freedom of expression and human dignity – values whose protection is now more important than ever."

-Everybody Knows (2018)
+2018–present

 In 2018, Farhadi directed his eighth feature film titled, Everybody Knows starring Javier Bardem, Penélope Cruz and Ricardo Darin.
-The film, a Spanish psychological thriller debuted at the 71st Cannes Film Festival where it played in competition for the Palme d'Or.
+The film, a Spanish psychological thriller, debuted at the 71st Cannes Film Festival where it played in the competition for the Palme d'Or.
 At the Toronto premiere of Everybody Knows, the director shared with Ikon London Magazine his plans to "Come to London West End with his play".
 He said "I know there is a lot of great plays every day.
 And I wish one day I do a play there.
 It is not far.
 It is our plan."

-The film has earned critical acclaim earning a 78% on Rotten Tomatoes, with critics praising the two leads, but adding that the film is below Farhadi's usually high standards.
+The film has earned critical acclaim earning a 78% on Rotten Tomatoes, with critics praising the two leads but adding that the film is below Farhadi's usually high standards.